 Keeping an active social life is one of the most important ingredients for happiness as we age.
-Make sure your loved ones’ space has plenty of guest seating and display interesting art, photos and/or award that can evoke interesting and meaningful conversation.
-Consider creating a personalized shadow box to incorporate a loved one’s favorite life mementos and memories for others’ to see.
-If a loved one plays bridge, cards or chess, make sure the games are easily accessible.
+Make sure the space has plenty of guest seating and display interesting art, photos and/or award that can evoke interesting and meaningful conversation.
+Consider creating a personalized shadow box to incorporate a favorite life mementos and memories for others’ to see.
+If they plays bridge, cards or chess, make sure the games are easily accessible.

-15. Add Final Touches and Create a Restorative Enviroment
+15. Add Final Touches and Create a Restorative Environment

 Designing for Life

 Remember, it’s important to make the living ambiance one worthy of a life’s accomplishments.
-Creating a space that enables your loved one and has stimulation and socialization opportunities will make autumn years more enjoyable.
+Creating a space that has stimulation and socialization opportunities will make autumn years more enjoyable.
 Arroya discusses why incorporating activities into a space design is also effective:

 “I believe creating activities for our loved ones can also help them feel needed and loved.
 Let’s say adding a plant or creating a small accessible garden, allows our senior citizens to feel included when it comes to watering the plants and watching it grow.
 I believe as designers it is our responsibility to consider how a person interacts with a space and to better the relationship.”

-Pour a little love into the space, consider your loved ones’ personality and what environment will make them thrive, and most importantly, have fun.
+Pour a little love into the space, consider what environment will make each senior thrive, and most importantly, have fun.

-What decorating tips have worked well for you or a loved one in assisted living?
+What decorating tips have worked well for you or a senior you know in assisted living?
 Share your tips in the comments below.